In-Class Essays: High School English Teachers Must Rethink Writing Assessment in the Age of AI

 Authentic Writing Matters Now More Than Ever

-Teaching English/Language Arts/Lit & Comp hasn’t changed this much since we started using computers in the classroom!
-We have to change, too, if we want to truly prepare our students for the future.
-Take-home essays and long, typed essays using computer tools and research are too UNRELIABLE for VALID ASSESSMENT.
-It’s okay, though.
+Take-home essays and long, typed essays using computer tools and research are too UNRELIABLE for VALID ASSESSMENT nowdays.
+It’s going to be okay though!
 In-class writing allows for the fun kind of teaching where we see students think, struggle, improve, and succeed.
-It offers the challenge they need to be ready for the 21st century opportunities waiting at the end of their high school journey!
+It also offers students the challenge they need to be ready for the 21st-century opportunities waiting at the end of their high school journey!

 Connect with Me!